What Is No Contact Delivery?

 Delivery drivers are required to use sanitizer after each delivery; clean any touchpoints in their vehicles with disinfectant wipes; are limited to accessing only the loading bay in our facility; and to stay home if they are experiencing symptoms of illness.

 Our delivery drivers are being instructed to practice no-contact delivery.
 This means they will limit their contact with our customers by only knocking or ringing the bell, then place delivery bags in front of your door.

-By communicating with the customer, you are able to set realistic expectations for the home delivery experience.
+If you communicate clearly, including sending clear notifications to your customers when orders are on the way or completed, you are able to set realistic expectations for the home delivery experience.

 No contact delivery for farm to table and grocery businesses

-The team at Mass Food Delivery use contactless delivery to ensure that their products are delivered safely to their customers.
+The team at Mass Food Delivery use contactless delivery to share the farmers’ market experience with a much wider group of customers.